-Reproducibility of measurement.
+Reproducibility of measurement in large studies.
 Reproducibility, also referred to as precision, is a measure of the consistency of protein abundance measurements (i.e., MS measured intensity) between repeated measurements of the same sample.
 A higher reproducibility indicates lower noise, which reduces the number of samples required to observe a true fold change in the study.
 Reproducibility is usually measured as the coefficient of variation (CV%), which is the standard deviation divided by the mean multiplied by 100.
 A lower CV% represents a more precise measurement.
-The CV across individual components of the workflow, including the Proteograph instrument and the mass spectrometry instrument, aggregate to form the overall CV% of the workflow (Figure 13; left panel).
+The CV across individual components of the workflow, including the Proteograph instrument and the mass spectrometry instrument, aggregate to form the overall CV% of the workflow (Figure 12; left panel).
 The typical CV% of MS instrumentation, derived by running the same peptide mixture in consecutive MS injections, is approximately 10%.
 Using the Proteograph assay to make protein measurements within a single plate adds approximately 7%, for a total CV of about 17%.
 Running a study across multiple plates and days adds further MS and Proteograph variability for a total system CV% of approximately 20%.
-Using data acquired over a long-running study, the Proteograph can derive power curves illustrating the power to detect fold changes of different sizes (Figure 13; right panel).
+Using data acquired over a long-running study, the Proteograph can derive power curves illustrating the power to detect fold changes of different sizes (Figure 12; right panel).
 For example, 1.5-fold and two-fold changes in protein abundance can be detected with 90% power in sample sizes of 192 and 66, respectively.
 Typical biological cohorts are much larger than this to capture biological variability and so we believe that the reproducibility of the Proteograph is well-calibrated for biomarker discovery and clinical proteomics.

-Figure 13: (A) contributors to CV; (B) smaller fold changes can be detected with increased power with larger study sizes.
+Figure 12: (A) contributors to CV; (B) smaller fold changes can be detected with increased power with larger study sizes.

 • Scalability.
-The Proteograph Product Suite enables rapid and large-scale proteomic sample processing in a seven-hour workflow, compared to other unbiased solutions that can take days to weeks.
-With our current assay, we can process sixteen samples in a single run of the Proteograph SP100 instrument.
-Therefore, a single Proteograph Product Suite coupled with two MS instruments can process 48 samples in approximately two and a half days for unbiased and deep proteomic analysis.
+The Proteograph Product Suite enables rapid and large-scale proteomic sample processing in an approximately eight-hour workflow, compared to other unbiased solutions that can take days to weeks.
+With our current assay, we can process 40 samples in a single run of the Proteograph SP100 instrument.
+Therefore, a single Proteograph Product Suite coupled with one MS instrument can process hundreds of samples per week and approximately 10,000 samples annually, for unbiased and deep proteomic analysis.
 In comparison, the unbiased workflows developed by leading proteomics labs can take weeks for sample preparation and MS measurement to reach an equivalent depth of proteomic coverage.